Primo Nautic

 Sustainable Practices

-The maritime industry is rapidly shifting towards sustainability.
-Fuel consumption and emissions are key areas to address since the industry is interested in reducing consumption.
-Hydrodynamic performance has also been optimized within the hull design, and shipbuilders are now opting for renewable energy sources such as solar and wind power as supplementary propulsion modes.
+The maritime industry is shifting toward sustainability.
+Hull design increasingly focuses on hydrodynamic performance optimization to reduce fuel consumption and emissions.
+Shipbuilders are also exploring renewable energy sources such as solar and wind power as supplementary propulsion modes.

 Autonomous Vessels

-With the advancement of technology and the industry on the path to more friendly and consumable processes, ship hulls are expected to evolve into shapes that will ensure vessels remain efficient and safe and thus well positioned to meet the demands of modern maritime operations.
+With advancing technology and sustainability goals, ship hulls are expected to evolve into shapes that ensure vessels remain efficient, safe, and well-positioned for modern maritime operations.